 Looking ahead, India may witness adoption of:

-- Drone-based last-mile deliveries
+- Drone-based mile deliveries

-- Autonomous trucking and EV fleets
+- Autonomous EV fleets

-- Green logistics models tied to sustainability initiatives
+- Green logistics models tied to initiatives

-- AI copilots for supply chain managers
+- AI copilots for supply chain

-- Multi-enterprise logistics collaboration hubs
+- Multi enterprise logistics collaboration hubs

 Conclusion